Andreas Bjelland Eriksen: 2025

 Eriksen announced in February that the government didn't consider products from Temu and Shein viable for Norwegian consumers due to their products containing toxic materials and that they didn't meet Norwegian production standards.
 He additionally claimed that their products aren't sustainable.
 A report by the Norwegian Environment Agency had also found toxic materials in eight of thirteen Temu products.
 Eriksen also encouraged Norwegians to stop buying products from Temu and Shein and also called for stricter checks and regulations on foreign import.

 Eriksen shared concerns with the Norwegian Trekking Association in May about considerable intervention in nature and added that "we are essentially losing something that makes us proud to be Norwegian".
 He also expressed that the Labour Party would be campaigning on stopping further interventions in nature and making Norway "areal neutral" by 2040 "before it's too late".

 Upon the failed attempt to present a new climate target for 2035 by the Presidency of the Council of the European Union in September, Eriksen stated that it was "unfortunate" that no agreement had been reached.
 He furthermore expressed optimism that an agreement could be reached in the next round of negotiations and emphasised the importance of cooperation within climate and environmental policy.

 While visiting Sel Municipality in early October, Eriksen announced that the government would be spending 42 million NOK to expand areas for the mountain reindeers in an effort to protect their species.
 The plans has met local resistance, with the mayor and deputy mayor of Sel Municipality and local travel agencies arguing that it could hurt the tourism industry located in the areas the government are seeking to expand in favour of the mountain reindeers.

+Eriksen was a part of the Norwegian delegation at the COP30 held in Belém, Brazil.
+As the negotiations went overtime, he expressed that the recent proposal wasn't good enough, citing that it didn't follow up on the Paris Agreement properly or strengthened climate policy going forwards.

+2026

+In February 2026, Eriksen defended the implementation of plastic wine bottles, arguing that it made it easier for wine to be transported and that it contributed to greater sustainability.
+This game after the Progress Party criticised the government for its implementation as "ridiculous symbol policies".
+Eriksen furthermore criticised the party for constantly opposing climate measures and argued that both glass and plastic bottles could be equally utilised.

+He left the government in a cabinet reshuffle on 11 September 2026 and was succeeded by Sigrun Gjerløw Aasland.